KSheridan86/project-3-heart-of-darkness/README.md

   - Games - Verify that:
     - If the user chooses to play a game, the correct game is loaded.
     - That the game plays as intended without any errors.
-    - That any variables altered during the game are accessible later for the corrct purposes.
+    - That any variables altered during the game are accessible later for the correct purposes.

   - Ascii Art - Verify that:
     - All ascii art is displayed as intended and the color is correct.